HMS Prince of Wales (1860): History

 The Prince of Wales was originally a 3,186 ton 120 gun design by John Edye and Isaac Watts for a modified Queen-class sailing line-of-battle ship.
 She was laid down at Portsmouth on 10 June 1848, although she was not formally ordered until 29 June, and the design was approved on 28 July 1848.

 In 1849, the Royal Navy started ordering screw line-of-battle ships starting with the Agamemnon.
 It is possible that construction of Prince of Wales was suspended, as screw line-of-battle ships laid down after her, were completed before her.
 Prince of Wales was reordered to complete as a 121 gun screw line-of-battle ship on 9 April 1856, conversion work started on 27 October 1856.
 Her half-sisters Duke of Wellington and Royal Sovereign were lengthened with an extra 23 ft amidships and 8 ft in the run, and originally it was intended that Marlborough and Prince of Wales would be converted to the same plans, but they were further lengthened during construction.

-Her engines were 800 nhp Penn two-cylinder (82 inch diameter, 4 ft stroke) horizontal single expansion trunk engines.
+Her engine was 800-nominal horsepower, two-cylinder (82 inch diameter, 4 ft stroke) horizontal trunk steam engine built by John Penn and Sons.